So I've played around with BingAds for the last couple of months… Both within their Web-based, and desktop based UI's.

 Some Hassle Removed By Bing Ads Editor

-Just like the Adwords editor, the Bing Ads Editor does a couple neat tricks to speed up keyword, ad, adgroups, and campaign processing.
+Just like the Google Ads editor, the Bing Ads Editor does a couple neat tricks to speed up keyword, ad, adgroups, and campaign processing.
 This is a given when running campaigns of more than 100 keywords.
 I would use this to learn the platform in general.
 Yet, I'm still surprised you can't upload locations in bulk even in the editor.

 On the PLUS Side!!